Lowest property taxes

 From January 1, 2021, a lodging tax bill came into effect that levies a 5% tax on all short-term lodging in the state.
 All hosts are required to register with the Wyoming Department of Revenue for a sales tax license.

 If you’re entering the market or expanding your business, why not try Lodgify’s vacation rental software with a 7-day free trial?
-Our bookings management solution has everything you need to increase your occupancy and income.
+Our property management software has everything you need to increase your occupancy and income.

 What do you think about this article?